 At first, Gareth decided to go it alone and establish his own company that recycled and resold old computers and phones - but with a difference: It would provide an additional free service of wiping the old data upon arrival as part of the process.
 Upon further study, Gareth would soon discover a niche market within the digital landscape that dealt with data erasure and data destruction.

 However, he also discovered that there was only one major player in the data erasure market.
-Not only that, but this one player was doing business by funneling their customers in through an old, complicated and outdated system (DBAN).
-Having purchased the rights to this free software and system, the player in question had halted any further development of DBAN, instead promoting their paid commercial product which is expensive and sold on a subscription + pay per use basis.
+Not only that, but this one player was doing business by funneling their customers through an old, complicated and outdated system (DBAN).
+Having purchased the rights to this free software and system, the player in question had halted any further development of DBAN, instead of promoting their paid commercial product which is expensive and sold on a subscription + pay per use basis.

 "Because DBAN was no longer being developed, the business that bought the rights to it effectively cornered the market of data erasure for some time, thus causing the market to stagnate.”